 This post may contain affiliate links.
 Please read our disclosure policy.

 This single serving Blueberry Dutch Baby is a light, puffy oven-baked pancake with crisp edges and a soft center.
 Made with simple ingredients in a small skillet or baking dish, it comes together quickly.
-Fresh blueberries add a bright, fruity flavor, making it a delicious breakfast for one.

 Why You’ll Love This Recipe

-- Quick and Easy: Ready in under 30 minutes, perfect for any morning.
+- Fast: Ready in under 30 minutes.

 Ingredients